flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 If your plugin implements a camera preview, your migration might also require fixing the rotation of that preview.
-This is because `Surface`s produced by the `SurfaceProducer` may not contain the transformation information that Android libraries need to correctly rotate the preview automatically.
+This is because `Surface`s produced by the `SurfaceProducer` might not contain the transformation information that Android libraries need to correctly rotate the preview automatically.

 In order to correct the rotation, you need to rotate the preview with